truenas/documentation/static/includes/TNHardwareGuide.md

 ### Memory Sizing

-TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares [dynamic random-access memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM or simply RAM) between sharing services, add-on plugins and/or jails (in CORE) or apps (in SCALE), virtual machines, and sophisticated read caching.
+TrueNAS has higher memory requirements than many Network Attached Storage solutions for good reason: it shares [dynamic random-access memory](https://en.wikipedia.org/wiki/Dynamic_random-access_memory) (DRAM or simply RAM) between sharing services, jails or apps, virtual machines, and sophisticated read caching.
 RAM rarely goes unused on a TrueNAS system, and enough RAM is vital to maintaining peak performance.
 You should have 8 GB of RAM for basic TrueNAS operations with up to eight drives.
 Other use cases each have distinct RAM requirements: